gravitational/teleport/docs/4.2/aws_terraform_guide.md

 Teleport's web interface will be available on port 443 - https://teleport.example.com

-Teleport's proxy SSH interface will be available on port 3023 (this is the default port used when connecting with the `tsh` client)
+Teleport's proxy SSH interface will be available on port 3023 - this is the default port used when connecting with the `tsh` client and will not require any additional configuration.

 ## Deploying with Terraform